HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 1. Shuffle the training set before each epoch (or iteration in the "standard" variant)
 2. Use an adaptive learning rate to "anneal" closer to the global minimum

+However, stochastic gradient descent is more able to avoid local minimum because the landscape of batch loss function is different than the loss function of whole dataset.
+See the post: [How to get out of local minimums on stochastic gradient descent?](https://datascience.stackexchange.com/questions/44324/how-to-get-out-of-local-minimums-on-stochastic-gradient-descent)

 ## Vanishing Gradient in Neural Networks